-In most cases, you don't need to setup Cloudflare in front of your GitBook project because we already serve all content over our own CDN.
-But doing so might still be useful for an advanced usage, such as setting up custom redirects for your content.
+In most cases, you do not need to setup Cloudflare in front of your GitBook project because we already serve all content over our own CDN.
+But doing so might still be useful for advanced usage, such as setting up custom redirects for your content.

 If your domain